BrettBlox/GB-Bowlworks/src/cms/posts/second-post.md

 I've been using this machine for about three years now (Oct 2020) on probably 40 different projects.
 It has worked like a charm.
 I started out with 120 grit paper but have switched to 80 grit.
 The paper lasts probably two months or so between changing, and it's cheap, about $15 for a roll that allows for three changes.
 Thanks to the attached dust collection, there is NO dust in my shop from this machine.
 I'm able to sand a segmented ring in just a few passes.
 For efficient production of a segmented vessel, this machine has simplified one very big step in the process.

+I've added a removable top that allows me to use the platform as a work surface when not needing the sander.

 If you've got any questions about this project, feel free to contact me and I can give you a few more details.